eclipse-sumo/sumo/docs/web/docs/Simulation/Railways.md

   !!! note
       When importing public transport stops with option **--ptstop-output**, all bidirectional edges with a public transport stop will have the necessary turn-around connection and thus be eligible for reversing.

+!!! caution
+    Undesirable train reversals may occur due to invalid stop assignment (i.e. assigning the reverse stop).
+The tool [checkReversals.py](../Tools/Railways.md#checkreversalspy) can be used to search for unexpected reversals.

 # Portion working
 Trains can be split and joined (divided and coupled) at stops.
 If a person or container travels in a train that is split or joined and wants to continue traveling in the new part, it requires a distinct `<ride>` or `<transport>` element in it's plan.
 No delay for boarding or loading will occur in the simulation for this.